guilhermealcar/IC_ESP32/README.md

 * Python file that generates different plots.
 * Applies different filters for better data understanding.
-* In the end, Root Mean Square (RMS) values were used to avoid negative values for the muscle contractions.
+* Root Mean Square (RMS) values were used to avoid negative values for the muscle contractions.
+* In the end, the Bode diagram is also plotted.

 ## Getting Started